|"Wotan" (1969) by K Vasilyev|

 This sounds grisly but it is surely superior to what replaced it – the morbid Christian fear of hellfire and thus of death.
 Fear poisons life – the ancients knew that.
 In the times we now live in it seems that death is silently feared like a bogeyman we hope will never come out from under the bed, we push it away, hoping that somehow death will overlook us, but he's coming for us all.
 In the age of the man-child cowardice is no longer a mark of shame for some, and many of us spend our lives in pseudo-servitude to monolithic corporations so we can live long, drawn out years.
 Living so, we may be more like slaves than we know.
-To look death (and its shadows, such as workplace redundancy) in the eyes without fear is to live as a free man or woman.* That was, and is, Odin’s great gift – he can teach us to live, and to think, as free born men and women.
+To look death (and its shadows, such as loss) in the eyes without fear is to live as a free man or woman.* That was, and is, Odin’s great gift – he can teach us to live, and to think, as free born men and women.

 “A coward believes he will ever live, if the fight he faces not: but age shall not grant him the gift of peace, though spears may spare his life …

 Most blest is he who lives free and bold and nurses never a grief, but the coward fear of all things feels, and the mean one mourns over giving [Hávamál].”

 It may be that we must work for another, to feed our families and ourselves, but while we do Odin inspires us to stand tall and not to compromise our dignity – to not think like slaves, for our spirits are as free, or as ensnared, as we allow them to be.
 We should stand tall even if defeat seems to be our inevitable end – for even Gods will fall at Ragnarök – but that is no occasion for despair, for from the ashes of the old will come the new and so the cycle of life goes ever onwards.